 - Shoes – A topic of heavy discussion!
 If you have trail running shoes, use them.
 If you don’t, then buy them and spend months breaking them in.
 Do not use road running shoes for this event unless they have heavy traction.
 How you tie your shoes are important as well, as Illumiseen illustrates in their really good video.
 The terrain will require shoes that can bite into the ground and not slip.
 In 2013 I used salomon trail running shoes that were a little too heavy, causing my ankle to roll if I landed on it wrong.
 The next year I’m went for the TrailRoc 290s.
 Really, if your shoes can grip terrain well and won’t give you blisters you can go ahead and use those.
-The 290s gave me some blisters so I went back to the 2013 salomon trail shoes in 2015 and the arch support was fantastic.
+The 290s gave me some blisters so I went back to the 2013 salomon trail shoes in 2015 and the arch support was fantastic so long as I paid heed to my ankle stability.
 It’s what I’m used to, so it’s what I’m using.
 Use what you’re comfortable with so long as those shoes can bite into the ground.
 Tahoe was a little more forgiving with regards to slippery terrain, so you can opt for less traction on the drier, rocky terrain.

 - Head – Aside from your fashionable Spartan bib number headband, I also wore a beanie on the cold years.
 This turned out to be an unexpected blessing as many branches scraped the side of my head to no effect.
 The beanie pressed against my ears, which made it incredibly easy to hear my heart rate thumping against the sides of my head to indicate I need to practice some combat breathing techniques to regulate myself some more.
 It also made it easy for familiar friends to identify me if need be.
 If you’re the one to listen to music during long events, then a beanie will help keep those earbuds from falling out.
 Plus you look cool, so you’ve got that going for you.
 2014 and 2015 was run without the beanie simply because it was too hot out, and 2016 (Tahoe) involved a full face cover since there was that whole snowstorm thing going on.